jairelltan/ESD-Weebs/README.md

 # ESD-Weebs Comic Reading Platform

-A microservice-based web application for reading comics, with features including user management, comic browsing, chapter management, and more.
+A microservice-based web application for reading comics, with features including comic browsing, chapter management, purchasing of physical comic books to support comic artists and more.

 ## Architecture